 In its instant noodle business, while container noodles had the highest revenue, reaching 12.321-billion-yuan, high-priced bag noodles revenue was 10.198 billion yuan, and mid-price bag noodles revenue was 2.59 billion yuan, which increased by 4.46% and 6.89% respectively over the same period last year.

-What aspects should consider foreign companies before selling prepared dishes in China?
+What aspects should foreign companies consider before selling prepared dishes in China?

 Chinese consumers do their research online: it is also true for premade food

-Although the market is growing there are a lot of preconceived ideas about premade food: tastes wrong, bad for health, and so on.
+Although the market is growing there are a lot of preconceived ideas about premade food: tastes wrong, is bad for health, and so on.
 It is important for premade food brands to counter these ideas in order to make it on the market with direct consumers and with distributors.

-A company can sell something on its own website (the less popular option), or through its online store on one or more eCommerce platforms (and social eCommerce platforms)
+A company can sell something on its own website (the less popular option), or through its online store on one or more eCommerce platforms (and social eCommerce platforms).